ZacharySMorris/alignR/README.md

 ## Overview

 alignR is a package for digitizing 3D landmarks for use in geometric morphometric analyses of either discrete anatomical points (fixed_lm), high density surfaces with pseudolandmarks (pseudo_lm), or a mixture of both (mixed_lm).
-The interface for landmarking is based on rglwidget (rgl package link) and Shiny (shiny package link).
+The intrface for landmarking is based on rglwidget in [rgl] (https://cran.r-project.org/web/packages/rgl/index.html) and [Shiny] (https://cran.r-project.org/web/packages/shiny/index.html).

 ### Discrete Landmarks
 The discrete or fixed landmark version of alignR allows for the rapid collection of 3D datapoints which can be immediately input into functions for